Our Congregational Care Ministry develops, implements and oversees ministries which provide compassion, care and support to members.

 The Resource Center, our revamped library, provides: 1) resources for the congregation, group leaders, Sunday School teachers, and the Stephen Ministry team, 2) a storage place for our Church historical records, 3) reference books not easily available elsewhere and 4) a networking of resources from Sunday School classes, bible studies, United Methodist Women, prayer groups and youth ministries.

 The Resource Center is set up in four sections: Reference, Congregational Care, Church Archives and Curriculum.
 The Resource Center accepts only new or gently used books as donations and encourages classes and study groups to donate their material for sharing with others in the congregation.

-This is a newly reactivated ministry at our church.
 Stephen Ministry is a one-to-one lay caring ministry where Christ cares for people through people.
-Stephen Ministers are members of our congregation who receive special training to provide this Christian care to people (Care Receivers) in our congregation and community who are experiencing grief through losing a loved one, divorce, hospitalization, disability, job loss and many other life difficulties.
-They listen, care, encourage and provide emotional and spiritual support.
-The care is always confidential and free.
-Men are matched with male Stephen Ministers and women with female Stephen Ministers.
+Stephen Ministers are members of our congregation who receive special training to provide this Christian care to people (care receivers) in our congregation and community.
+Care receivers are those experiencing grief through losing a loved one, divorce, hospitalization, disability, job loss and many other life difficulties.
+Stephen Ministers develop strong relationships with their care receivers over time and provide care, prayer, encouragement, along with emotional and spiritual support.

 To recommend someone to receive one-to-one confidential care from one of our Stephen Ministers or if you are interested in becoming a Stephen Minister, please call our Church office at 706-884-4635 or email firstname.lastname@example.org.